Jim Holland (ski jumper)

-Jim Holland (born July 4, 1967) is an American former ski jumper.
+James H. Holland (born July 4, 1967) is an American former ski jumper.
 He competed in the 1992 Winter Olympics in Albertville, France and the 1994 Winter Olympics in Lillehammer, Norway.

 Biography

 A native of Norwich, Vermont, he was a six time U.S. national champion.
 He is a co-founder and executive chairman of the board of Backcountry.com.

 Family life

 Holland's brothers Mike Holland and Joe Holland also competed in the Olympic Winter Games in ski jumping and nordic combined respectively.